cervthecoder/zapisky-2022/content/chemie/chalkogeny.md

 ### $SO_2$

 - bezbarvý dráždivý plyn
-- vzniká spalováním fosilních paliv
+- vzniká spalováním fosilních paliv+
 - $S + O_2 \to SO_2$
 - $FeS_2 +O_2 \to Fe_2O_3 + SO_2$